NYPL/nypl-core-objects/README.md

 Support for v2 is dropped because v2 -> v3 is a easy migration.
 Apps using version 2x should update to Node18+ and use version 3x.

 Apps using version 1x should also update to Node18 and use v3.
-However, because apps using that version are on much older Nodes, we may update the 1x version of this module for a while - until projects to update those Node versions complete.
+However, because apps using that version are on much older Nodes (i.e. have a steeper migration path), we will continue to support the 1x version of this module for a while - until all apps start using the 3x version of this module.

 This node module loads JSON-LD documents from `NYPL/nypl-core` and turns them into useful lookups for use in your app.
 These lookups are intentionally simplified representations of the data and do not include all properties in the original JSON-LD documents.